m4ch374/project_waves/README.md

 # Project Waves

+This document details the background of Waves and how to set it up for development.
+Written by Henry Wan.

 ## :milky_way: 1.
 Origin Story

 It is often difficult to co-ordinate and arrange meetings, especially for a large group where people have different timetables.